Contraceptive vaginal ring

 How to use it

-- Keep the ring in your vagina for 3 weeks in a row.
+- Leave the ring in your vagina for 3 weeks.

-- After the week without a ring, you put in a new ring.
+- After the ring-free week, put in a new ring.

 Where can you get the vaginal ring?

 Ask your doctor or a Sense doctor for a prescription for the vaginal ring.
-You can get the rings at a pharmacy.
+You can then get your box of rings at a pharmacy.

 Advantages and disadvantages